lanl/LaGriT/documentation/INSTALL.md

     $ ../cmake-config -DFORTRAN=YES
     $ make && make install

-If the build was unsuccesful, a non-zero exit code will be thrown along with this error:
+If the build was unsuccessful, a non-zero exit code will be thrown along with this error:

     -- Configuring incomplete, errors occurred!